 New Graduate Housing in Escondido Village

-The university is moving ahead with a project to construct a new 2,400-bed, four-building graduate student residential complex and has begun the formal application process to seek the necessary approvals from Santa Clara County.
-The anticipated site of the new complex runs along Campus Drive and Serra Street between Thoburn Ct. and Blackwelder Ct.
+The university is beginning a project to construct a new 2,400-bed, four-building graduate student residential complex.
+The site of the new complex runs along Campus Drive and Serra Street between Thoburn Ct. and Blackwelder Ct.
 Work is expected to begin Spring Quarter 2017 with a planned opening Autumn Quarter 2020 to 2021.
-For more information on the proposed new graduate student housing in Escondido Village, click here.
+For more information on the new graduate student housing in Escondido Village, click here.